tacctile/handicap_app/MASTER_CONTEXT.md

 - **Do NOT ask for clarification mid-task** — Execute based on what's written
 - **Do NOT modify files outside the scope** — Only touch what's specified
 - **Do NOT skip the completion report** — Nick needs it to verify the work
+- **Do NOT deviate from methodology docs** — They define the algorithm; code implements them exactly

 ---